Algebraic cycles on Gushel-Mukai varieties: The Mumford--Tate conjecture and the generalised Tate conjecture

-For the Generalised Tate Conjecture, finally, we have shown in the previous section (as part of the Generalised Hodge Conjecture) that the cohomology in middle degree (= degree~$2i$) is supported on a subscheme of codimension~$i-1$.
-If $W \subset H^{2i}\bigl(X,\QQ_\ell(i)\bigr)$ has coniveau~$\geq i$ then $W$ has weight~$0$ and, for a model $X_R/R$ as in Section~\ref{subsec:GTC}, all eigenvalues of Frobenii on~$W$ and on~$W^\vee$ are algebraic integers.
-Hence all eigenvalues of Frobenii are roots of unity, and it follows from Chebotarev's density theorem that $W$ consists of Tate classes.
-By the Tate Conjecture, $W$ is supported on a subscheme of codimension~$i$ and we are done. \end{proof}
+For the generalised Tate conjecture, finally, we have shown in the previous section (as part of the generalised Hodge conjecture) that the cohomology in middle degree (\textit{i.e.}~degree~$2i$) is supported on a subscheme of codimension~$i-1$.
+Suppose $W \subset H^{2i}\left(X,\QQ_\ell(i)\right)$ has coniveau at least~$i$.
+Choose a model $X_R/R$ as in Section~\ref{subsec:GTC} such that the image of the representation

+is contained in the group of automorphisms of $W \cap H^{2i}\left(X,\ZZ_\ell(i)\right)$ that are the identity modulo~$\ell^3$, which is a torsion-free group (see for instance \cite[Theorems 4.5 and~5.2]{DixonEtAl}).
+Then by the hypothesis on the coniveau of~$W$, all eigenvalues of Frobenii on~$W$ and on~$W^\vee$ are algebraic integers, and because $W$ is pure of weight~$0$, these eigenvalues have norm~$1$ at all infinite places.
+Therefore, all eigenvalues of Frobenii are roots of unity by Kronecker's theorem.
+As the image of~$\rho$ is torsion-free and the Frobenius conjugacy classes are dense in $\pi_1\left(\Spec(R)\right)$, it follows that $W$ consists of Tate classes.
+By the Tate conjecture, $W$ is supported on a subscheme of codimension~$i$, and we are done. \end{proof}

-\begin{remark} By \cite[Theorem~1.5.1]{Andre-ShafTate}, the motive (in the sense of Andr\'e) of an even dimensional Gushel--Mukai variety~$X$ is an abelian motive; therefore the Mumford--Tate group~$G_{\Betti}$ of $H(X,\QQ)$ equals the motivic Galois group of the Andr\'e motive $\motH(X)$.
-This gives a strengthening of the Mumford--Tate Conjecture that is usually referred to as the ``Motivated Mumford--Tate Conjecture''.
+\begin{remark} By \cite[Theorem~1.5.1]{Andre-ShafTate}, the motive (in the sense of Andr\'e) of an even-dimensional Gushel--Mukai variety~$X$ is an abelian motive; therefore, the Mumford--Tate group~$G_{\Betti}$ of $H(X,\QQ)$ equals the motivic Galois group of the Andr\'e motive $\motH(X)$.
+This gives a strengthening of the Mumford--Tate conjecture that is usually referred to as the ``motivated Mumford--Tate conjecture''.

 Note that we do not know if the Chow motive of~$X$ is an abelian motive.
 (This is much stronger than saying that its Andr\'e motive is abelian.) \end{remark}